MicrosoftDocs/win32/desktop-src/search/search-schema-sconn-datecreated.md

 ---
-Description: The optional <dateCreated&gt; element identifies the date and the time when this search connector was created, using the ISO 8601 standard.
+Description: The optional <dateCreated> element identifies the date and the time when this search connector was created, using the ISO 8601 standard.
 It has no child elements and no attributes. ms.assetid: 96d8b067-b5ab-4d36-a8d7-1d084a9f661d
 title: dateCreated Element (Search Connector Schema) ms.technology: desktop